 This book will be beneficial to all education professionals working at a strategic level, including governors and trustees, school leaders and SENCOs.
 It recognises the central role that governors and trustees play in setting the inclusive ethos of a school and suggests ways to ensure that strategic practice is as effective as possible.

 Table of Contents

-Adam Boddison is the Chief Executive Officer at the National Association for Special Educational Needs and Chair of Whole School SEND.
-He is a National Leader of Governance and Trustee at a Multi-Academy Trust, spanning primary, secondary and specialist settings.
-Adam is a Trustee of the Potential Trust and does regular board work as a Non-Executive Director.
+Adam Boddison is the Chief Executive Officer at the National Association for Special Educational Needs and Chair of the Whole School SEND consortium.
+He is a National Leader of Governance and trustee at two multi-academy trusts, spanning primary, secondary and specialist settings.
+Adam is a trustee of the Potential Trust and does regular board work as a Non-Executive Director.
 During his career, Adam was Director of the Centre for Professional Education at the University of Warwick and Academic Principal for IGGY (a global educational social network for gifted teenagers).
-He is a Visiting Professor at the University of Wolverhampton, a published author and a qualified clinical hypnotherapist.
+He is a visiting professor at the University of Wolverhampton, a published author and a qualified clinical hypnotherapist.

 "The Governance Handbook for SEND and Inclusion clearly and concisely lays out all the pertinent issues in SEND provision and inclusion so that governors can ask the right questions and make the best decisions in the interests of learners with SEND." - Rebecca Howells, Chair of Governors: Hazeley Academy